tarecord/gravity-forms-locator/src/gf-form-locator/readme.txt

 3. Another new quick link to view all the pages/posts the current form is published on.

 == Changelog ==

+= 1.0.1 =
+* Fixed bug causing form locations to be duplicated in the location table
+* Added correct link for donations

 = 1.0.0 =
 * Initial Release